kjartanm/no-muller-oss/packages/cf-pages-authjs/README.md

         return { providers: [GitHub({ clientId: env.GITHUB_ID, clientSecret: env.GITHUB_SECRET })],}
 });
 ```
-The plugin also exports additional middleware that can be used. `getSession`can be used to get session info, and this again can be used for authorizing different routes:
+The plugin also exports additional methods and middleware that can be used. `getSession`can be used to get session info, `setSession` adds session object to context.data, and this again can be used for authorizing different routes:

 ```
 # functions/_middleware.js

-const {authPlugin, getSession} = CFPagesAuth(authConfig);
+const {authPlugin, setSession } = CFPagesAuth(authConfig);

-const setSession = async (context) => {
+const doSomethingWithSession = async (context) => {
-    context.data.session = await getSession(context);
+    const session = await getSession(context);

+    ...

     return context.next();
 }

-export const onRequest = [authPlugin, setSession];
+export const onRequest = [authPlugin, doSomethingWithSession, setSession];

 #####